green-party-dublin-central/nh-web/site/content/post/development-at-former-des-kelly-showrooms.md

 title: Proposed development at former Des Kelly showrooms on North Circular Road
 date: 2021-12-14T12:40:43.181Z
 description: A summary of the planning application for the site at the former Des Kelly showrooms on North Circular Road can be found below.
-The last day for observations on this application is Thursday, 23rd of December.
+Planning permission for this application was refused on 25th Jan 2022.
 image: img/des-kelly-visual.png
 ---
 **\[Update 25-Jan-2022] - Application refused**